JJSimo/Notes/cheet.md

   =>
   check the Size in the output of ffuf and:
   `ffuf -request req.txt -request-proto http -w /home/simone/Desktop/TCM/wordlist/SecLists/Passwords/xato-net-10-million-passwords-10000.txt -fs <Size_number>`

+###### Bruteforcing login CLUSTERBOMB
+- do the same step as before
+- when you copy the request also -->  copy the Length of the response
+- modify the req with -->  `username=FUZZUSER`  and  `password = FUZZPASS`
+- create a file with list of password
+=>
+`ffuf -request req.txt -request-proto http -mode clusterbomb -w passwords.txt:FUZZPASS -w /home/simone/Desktop/TCM/wordlist/SecLists/Usernames/top-usernames-shortlist.txt:FUZZUSER -fs 3376`
+`-mode clusterbomb` -->  for each username it tries everypassword `-fs 3376` -->  length of the response that we captured => now in the output find an attempts that have a different size value as what we specified
 -----
 #### Enumerating SMB
 ##### Metasploit